-We compare the results of the four payment data models with the benchmark rating model and the rating ensemble models using the Area under the ROC-curve characteristic [9] and the lift [4] at 1 and 5% of the test set, averaged over the 10 folds.
+We compare the results of the four payment data models with the benchmark rating model and the rating ensemble models using the Area under the ROC-curve characteristic [10] and the lift [4] at 1 and 5% of the test set, averaged over the 10 folds.

-Figure 5 plots the AUC performances for all models.
+Figure 5 plots the AUC performance for all models.
 For sake of clarity, the results are spread over two graphs.
-Figure 5a plots the performances of the propositional model, the direct network model, the implied network model and the benchmark rating model.
-Figure 5b also plots the benchmark rating model (to facilitate easy comparison) and the four ensemble models.
+Figure 5a plots the performance of the propositional model, the direct network model, the implied network model and the benchmark rating model.
+Figure 5b also plots the performance of the benchmark rating model (to facilitate easy comparison) and the four ensemble models.
 The direct network is created using the first weighting scheme, i.e. the number of months from the data set in which at least one transaction has taken place.
-The network models report high performances, however, they are still outperformed by the bank's own rating models.
+The network models report high performance, however, they are still outperformed by the bank's own rating models.
 The only exception is the ensemble model that combines the direct and implied network scores.
-The results show that a direct network has more predictive power than an implied network, indicating that your direct transaction circle is likely composed of people with similar creditworthiness.
+The results show that a direct network has more predictive power than an implied network, indicating that your direct transaction circle is likely to be composed of people with similar creditworthiness.
 Figure 6 illustrates a set of default clusters that are part of the direct network.
 The entire network is a collection of similar small default and non-default clusters.
-It motivates the intuition behind the relational model: if you are connected to numerous defaulters, you are likely also a defaulter.
+It motivates the intuition behind the relational model: if you are connected to numerous defaulters, you are likely to be a defaulter too.
 This intuition is also confirmed by Figure 7 which represents a client's default probability for increasing minima of defaulters (absolute or proportional) in its network.
-Remarkably, amongst the clients that are connected to at least 1 defaulter, 51.98\% are defaulters themselves, compared to 0.77% in the complete test set.
+Remarkably, amongst the clients that are connected to at least 1 defaulter (in the training set), 51.98% are defaulters themselves, compared to 0.77% in the complete test set.
+In other words: for every 100 clients in the test set that are linked to at least 1 defaulter in the training set, 52 of them will default.

 The best performing models are the ensemble models.
-Remarkably, the ensemble model that considers only payment data, i.e. the 'direct + implied' model, performs better than the ensemble model that combines the implied network with the ratings.
+The ensemble model that considers only payment data, i.e. the 'direct + implied' model, performs better than the ensemble model that combines the implied network with the ratings.
 The highest AUC values are found for the full ensemble model, closely followed by the model that combines the ratings with the scores of the direct network.
 The results show that traditional data and payment data have complementary predictive power in terms of AUC.
 The similarity-based network seems to add information above that already contained by the direct transactions network.
 Applying a propositional technique is clearly suboptimal for the fine-grained transaction data used in this study.
 Our results indicate that this data type should be exploited in a relational manner.